aigruber22/UCI_Madelon_Dataset/README.md

 You should do substantive work on at least six subsets of the data.

-- 3 sets of 10% of the data from the UCI Madelon set
+- Subset of 10% of the data from the UCI Madelon set
+- All of the data from the UCI Madelon set
-- 3 sets of 10% of the data from the Madelon set made available by your instructors
+- Subset of 10% of the data from the Madelon set made available by an instructor (Joshua Cook)
+- All of the data from the Madelon set made available by an instructor (Joshua Cook)

 ##### Prepared Report